qaribhaider/ollama-to-lmstudio-symlinks/README.md

 - **Cross-Platform**: Works on macOS, Linux, and Windows (Windows requires appropriate permissions for symlinks)
 - **Safe Operation**: Never overwrites existing files or symlinks
 - **Storage Savings**: Can save 10-50GB+ depending on your model collection
-- **Deletion in Lm Studio**: Do not delete the added models through LM Studio UI, else they do not show up again (if symlinked).
-As of now, rather go the lm studio models directory and just delete the folder of the model you want.
+- **Deletion in LM Studio**: Do not delete symlinked models through the LM Studio UI.
+Instead, use the built-in cleanup tool: `ollama-symlinks delete --from lmstudio`.

 ## 🔍 Troubleshooting